Seamoose04/dashcam-processor/docs/pipeline/processor_design.md

 * VEHICLE_DETECT → PLATE_DETECT
 * PLATE_DETECT → OCR
 * OCR → PLATE_SMOOTH
-* PLATE_SMOOTH → SUMMARY
+* PLATE_SMOOTH → summary/write path

-And finally SUMMARY → write to Postgres.
+Handlers expect payload/meta to include the references needed to reload frames (`payload_ref`, bboxes).
+PLATE_DETECT and OCR processors read pixels back from `frame_store` using those references; their task.payload only carries bbox metadata, not the actual ROI.

 Your processor output must therefore include **all information needed for the handler**.